muratkeremozcan/cctdd/ch3-HeaderBarBrand/HeaderBarBrand.md

 }
 ```

 We are only checking the link.
 We could also verify that there is an `svg` inside a div.
-We want to have a `data-cy` attribute for the `navbar` instead of a css selector.
+We want to have a `data-cy` attribute for the `header-bar-brand` instead of a css selector.
 Let's add a failing test for it (Red 4).

 ```tsx
 // src/components/HeaderBarBrand.tsx